rydmike/flex_color_scheme/README.md

 ## Themes Playground

-If you are here for the **FlexColorScheme** companion application that allows you to configure a theme, and copy-paste its setup code for use in your application, then launch the
+If you are here for the **FlexColorScheme** companion application that allows you to configure a theme and copy-paste its setup code for use in your application, then head over to the
 [**Themes Playground**](https://rydmike.com/flexcolorscheme/themesplayground-v5).

 [<img src="https://github.com/rydmike/flex_color_scheme_docs/blob/master/docs/images/fcs-v5-pg-01-pageview-3.gif?raw=true" alt="Page view demo"/>](https://rydmike.com/flexcolorscheme/themesplayground-v5)